Disability for Back Pain: What Qualifies for SSDI Benefits?

 - Your ability to reach over your head

-To bolster your case, have your own doctor, who should be a specialist in back pain and injury, also complete an RFC.
+To bolster your case, have your own doctor, preferably a specialist in back pain and injury, complete an RFC.
 The more functional limitations noted on the form, the better your case for winning a disability claim.

 Examples of Functional Limitations